I am an experienced developer. A normal person that can tackle development problem in my experienced area just like you.

 Right?
-I think this is a experienced people usaully better than the others.
-You know how to estimate the effort to do a thing right, what does it cost, and what's the bad side if the plan changed.
-Those are from you experienced (also the knowledge growth time by time).
-You are not smarter, neither know the most, you are just know the right way to break down a problem, and sort those thing out.
+I think this is an experienced people usually do better than the others.
+You know how to estimate the effort to do a thing right, how does it cost, and what's the bad side if the plan changed.
+Those are from your experience (the knowledge growth time by time through your career).
+You are not smarter, neither know the most, you are just know a better way to break down a problem and sort those thing out.
 All those pyshical fact are still there, you just know the most efficience way to deal with them.

 You know what is good and what is bad

-You are not tech hippies anymore, all those trendy fancy thing to you, are just some decoration of some simple fact.
+You are not tech hippies anymore, all those trendy fancy stuff to you, are just some decoration of some simple fact.

-You won't chase for some unique, fancy solution anymore.
-I don't mean you won't appreciate them anymore.
-But when you looking at the bright side, you also look into the bad side.
+You won't chase for anymore unique, fancy solution.
+It doesn't mean you won't appreciate them anymore.
+But when you look at the bright side, you also look into the dark side.

-Nor the bad is bad, some time the good can also be bad.
-And sometime those bad from other people, maybe is they are doing bad with it.
-The fact is more important than what people say.
+Nor the bad is bad, sometime good can also be bad.
+And sometime those bad from other people, maybe is they were doing it wrongly.
+To you, the fact is more important than what people said.

 And that's what make you so different.
 You ask

 solution.
 And belive me or not, it's easier to think than you actually are.
 You can only learn it when you facing just enough